depthbomb/weathergoat/README.md

-﻿# WeatherGoat
+# WeatherGoat

----
+Discord bot for reporting weather alerts and hourly forecasts to channels built with Discord.js and the National Weather Service API.

-WeatherGoat is my personal Discord bot that reports weather alerts and forecasts to channels.
+More to come.